-On January 2017, Italy took over the Presidency of the G7 and, as part of the initiatives programmed throughout the year, has organised the first G7 for Culture Ministers on the topic of "Culture as an instrument of dialogue among peoples” in Florence.
+On January 2017, Italy took over the Presidency of the G7 and, as part of the initiatives programmed throughout the year, organized the first G7 for Culture Ministers on the topic of "Culture as an instrument of dialogue among peoples” in Florence.

 The promotion of inter-cultural dialogue and the creation of a shared conscience represent an essential tool for collaboration, integration, solidarity, growth and sustainable development.